Skip to Content

 In many situations, housekeeping is considered to be an entry-level job, so the salary can be lower than other ship employees.

-Working in the housekeeping team of a cruise ship has good progression opportunities and the majority of higher-level employees started in entry-level positions and worked their way up.
+Working in the housekeeping team of a cruise ship has good progression opportunities.
+The majority of higher-level employees started in entry-level positions and worked their way up.

 Overall, housekeeping salaries aren’t very high.
 But gratuities make up a large portion of the crew’s take-home salary.